89luca89/distrobox/README.md

 Simply put it's a fancy `podman` wrapper to create and start containers highly integrated with the hosts.

+It is divided in 4 parts:

+- `distrobox-create` - creates the container
+- `distrobox-enter`  - to enter the container
+- `distrobox-init`   - it's the entrypoint of the container (not meant to be used manually)
+- `distrobox-export` - it is meant to be used inside the container, useful to export apps and services from the container to the host

 ## Why?

 The intention is to provide a mutable environment on a host where the file-system is immutable (like Suse's MicroOS, Fedora Silverblue, Endless OS or SteamOS3)